-Peace- Going to an open stadium, a gym, or a league can be intimidating.
+Peace– Going to an open stadium, a gym, or a league can be intimidating.
 If other people are around, you often feel unwanted wandering eyes.
-This can not only get you off your game but also make you self-conscious.
-It is important to feel comfortable when working on improving your game so being secluded is sometimes best for focus.
-You can really just be yourself, not be afraid to make mistakes and put all you have into becoming better.
+This can get you off your game and make you self-conscious.
+Feeling comfortable when working on improving your game is essential, so being secluded is sometimes best for focus.
+You can just be yourself, not be afraid to make mistakes, and put all you have into improving.

 What Should I Do In The Backyard?

 Experiment and grow as a player.
 The best way to learn is to try different things and focus on being fluid.
 While shooting and passing like a rocket can create some excellent highlights, the best players use precision.
 The Thompson brothers would cover their lacrosse goals with a piece of wood with a hole the size of a ball and play off that.
 Being able to pass through the small hole made their accuracy unreal.
 This accuracy translated into becoming some of the game’s most precise and dialed-in shooters/passers.
 This is a simple activity you can easily recreate for yourself.

 Trying to work on your BTB, around the world, and other styles of shots is also a great backyard activity.
 You need to start your journey somewhere and a backyard is a perfect place.
 If you try to use these creative passes and shots too quickly in practice or games then you might be spending the rest of the season on the bench.
 If you work on these skills in the backyard where there is no pressure or repercussions, then you can excel on your own time.
 Then you can work your way up to becoming John Grant Jr. without the embarrassment of a BTB pass that goes to no one and costs you a lap.